Jit, Qalqilya: Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Jit came under Jordanian rule.
 It was annexed by Jordan in 1950.

 The Jordanian census of 1961 found 660 inhabitants.

-Post 1967
+Post-1967

 Since the Six-Day War in 1967, Jit has been under Israeli occupation.

 After the 1995 accords, 14% of village land was classified as Area B, the remaining 86% as Area C. Israel has confiscated village land for the Israeli settlements of Giv'at HaMerkaziz and Mitzpe Yishai, both part of the Kedumim settlement.
-According to the Israeli plans of 2013, 1,150 dunums (18.1% of the village’s total area) will be isolated from the village behind the Israeli barrier wall.
+According to the Israeli plans of 2013, 1,150 dunums (18.1% of the village's total area) will be isolated from the village behind the Israeli barrier wall.

 Reports have been made about Israeli settlers from Kedumim stealing the olive harvest from the farmers of Jit.

+2024 pogrom

+On 15 August 2024, towards dusk, a group of dozens of masked Israeli settlers, armed with Kalashnikovs, M16s, and stones attacked the village.
+Local Palestinian estimates put the figure of rampaging settlers at over 100.
+A call from the local mosque asked youths to rally and defend the village.
+The settlers fired guns, threw rocks, and hurled Molotov cocktails at civilians, and torched the villagers' houses and cars.
+One Palestinian civilian who responded to the call to defend the village, Rasheed Seda (23), was killed when a settler shot him in the chest, and another was critically wounded.
+The IDF stated that it had arrived within a half an hour and had removed Israeli citizens from Jit after firing shots in the air.
+According to the Palestinians, the IDF had shown up an hour after the rampage began.
+The IDF detained one Israeli - later released as uninvolved in the attack - for interference.
+Overall, four homes and six private vehicles were torched.
+Local eyewitnesses stated that the attackers came from the settlement of Eli.
+The attack was one of 1,250 on Palestinians conducted by Israeli settlers Palestinians since 7 October 2023, according to OCHA.